ermioniFoti/Object-Oriented-Programming-2/README.md

 * **Language:** Java
 * **GUI Library:** Swing.
 * **Data Structures:** Custom implementations (lists, trees, maps) are used instead of standard Java Collections.

-## 🧪 Testing
-The project utilizes **Unit Tests** to ensure the correctness of the Domain Model and the Minimax algorithm logic.

 ---
 *Developed for the School of Electrical and Computer Engineering, Technical University of Crete.*